josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 * The IAOC and IAD roles defined in RFC 4071 would be eliminated.

-* The ISOC and IAD responsibilities described in RFC 4071 would be assigned to a new organization, "IETFAdminOrg."
+* The ISOC and IAD responsibilities described in RFC 4071 would be assigned to a new organization, "IAO."
 The legal structure of this entity is to be determined.

-* The corporate board of IETFAdminOrg would assume the oversight responsibilities of the IAOC.
+* The corporate board of IAO would assume the oversight responsibilities of the IAOC.

 * A new IETF Administrative Advisory Council ("the AC") would be